htutarkar67/ICT111-WatchMate-MVP/docs/feedback-form.md

 It wasn't clear what information I should enter to receive better movie recommendations.

 **3. What information was missing?**
-Example chatbot prompts or suggested questions for first-time users.
+Example chatbot prompts or suggested questions for first-time user.

 **4. What should the team improve before the final prototype?**
 Add example prompts, improve the explanation of why movies are recommended, and make navigation between pages more intuitive.